PietroTotis/nlp4plp/Readme.md

 # nlp4plp

 This project contains the solver for the [nlp4plp project](https://dtai.cs.kuleuven.be/problog/natural_language).
-The code was developed by [Angelika Kimmig](https://www.cardiff.ac.uk/people/view/634329-kimmig-angelika).
+The solver code was developed by [Angelika Kimmig](https://www.cardiff.ac.uk/people/view/634329-kimmig-angelika).

 ## Compressed